 - 10.h Glass Packaging and Storage.
 Emissions from glass storage are negligible.
 Emissions from glass packaging primarily consist of fugitive dust from packing equipment and broken glass handling.
 Permit requirements for glass packaging focus on full or partial enclosure of the handling equipment (breakers, elevators, conveyors, etc.), and the use of dust collection systems to control ambient emissions.
 Visible emissions from dust collector exhaust are limited to 0% opacity.
 Periodic emission testing is required to ensure proper dust collector performance. - 10.i Emergency Generators.
-As proposed by the Cardinal, permit requirements are based on limited service restricted to actual emergencies and testing and maintenance.
+Permit requirements for the emergency generators are based on limited service restricted to actual emergencies and testing and maintenance.
 Testing and maintenance operation for Emergency Generator #1 is limited to 50 hr/yr.
 Testing and maintenance operation for Emergency Generator #2 is limited to 35 hr/yr.
 Emissions will be calculated based on applicable emission factors and annual operation as recorded and reported by the Cardinal.
 Visible emission limits have been established consistent with proper operation of the Caterpillar diesel engines, including provisions for start-up.
-The use of low sulfur diesel ($\leq 0.0015\%$ S by weight) is required.
-Fuel supplier certifications will be referenced as proof that low sulfur fuel is in use.
+The use of low sulfur diesel (≤ 0.0015% S by weight) is required.
+Fuel supplier certifications will be referenced as proof that low sulfur fuel is in use. - 10.j Hydrogen Generation System.
+The hydrogen generation system is self contained unit that operates independently of glass manufacturing operations similar to the nitrogen plant.
+The unit uses natural gas as both a fuel and a feedstock.
+Emissions from the unit are minor so no testing has been required.
+Emissions will be calculated based on applicable emission factors and annual operation as recorded and reported by the Cardinal.
+Visible emissions from system operation are limited to 0% opacity.